-Located just a few minutes’ walk from the beach, this elegant home in Tamarama, NSW is beautifully detailed to create a sophisticated, functional, light-filled family home.
+Located just a few minutes’ walk from the beach, this elegant build in Tamarama, NSW, is beautifully detailed to create a sophisticated, functional, light-filled family home.

-Taking cues from the original dwelling, the new home works to a similar footprint and incorporates the existing sandstone plinth into the landscape design, anchoring the building into the site.
+Taking cues from the original dwelling, the new home works to a similar footprint and incorporates the existing sandstone plinth into the landscape design, anchoring the building to the site.

-Various living spaces on the ground floor provide ample alternate uses for the whole family.
-Visual integration and surveillance are maintained between kitchen, living, dining, outdoor and detached rumpus + study, creating an inclusive living environment.
+Various living spaces on the ground floor provide alternate uses for the whole family.
+Visual integration and surveillance are maintained between kitchen, living, dining, outdoor and detached rumpus and study, creating an inclusive living environment.

-Designed to capture sunlight in winter and exclude it from heating up in summer, the house incorporates moveable timber battened screens which not only help to soften the form by adding layers and texture to the façade, but aid in preventing solar heat gain by giving control to the occupants.
-Highlight windows and skylights used throughout the home maximise light and aid in natural cross ventilation to ensure the home is as comfortable as it is bright.
+Designed to capture sunlight in winter and exclude the home from heating up in summer, moveable timber battened screens also help to soften the building’s form by adding layers and texture to the façade.
+Highlight windows and skylights used throughout also maximise light and aid in natural cross ventilation to ensure the home is as comfortable as it is bright.

-Internally a light material palette with accents of timber contrasts the dark exterior.
-As soon as you walk in the front door, you’re welcomed by a generous double-height foyer featuring a staircase that reflects the timber battens used externally.
-In the living room, timber extends up the wall and across the ceiling to help to subtly define the space and beautifully complement the oak flooring.
+Internally, a light material palette with accents of timber contrasts the dark exterior.
+As soon as you walk in the front door, you’re welcomed by a generous double-height foyer featuring a staircase that mirrors the external use of timber battens.
+In the living room, timber clads both the wall and ceiling to help to subtly define the space and beautifully complement the oak flooring.

-Opting for quality materials that will withstand heavy use from the children rather than ‘showy’ finishes ensure the result is a design that is durable and humble yet elegant and timeless.
+Opting for quality materials that will withstand heavy use from the children rather than ‘showy’ finishes ensure the design that is durable and humble yet elegant and timeless.